ObsidianLabs/algorand-tutorial/tutorial-1.md

   <img src="./screenshots/welcome.png" width="720px">
 </p>

-When all the three tools are installed, click the *Get Strated* button and enter Algorand Studio.
+When all the three tools are installed, click the *Get Started* button and enter Algorand Studio.

 ### Start Algorand node and connect to the testnet